canha/golang-tools-install-script/README.md

 By default the script will create `.go` and `go` folders on your home directory, add the needed variables and PATH expansion.

-`$HOME/.go is location where Go will be installed to.`
+`$HOME/.go is the directory where Go will be installed to.`

-`$HOME/go is the default workspace.`
+`$HOME/go is the default workspace directory.`

+Read more about the [workspace](http://golang.org/doc/code.html).

-In order to install Go to other location and set custom workspace set environment variables `GOROOT` and `GOPATH` before installing (uninstalling) Go tools:
+In order to install Go into another location, set the environment variables `$GOROOT` and `$GOPATH` before installing (or uninstalling):
 ```shell
 export GOROOT=/opt/go
 export GOPATH=$HOME/projects/go
 ```
-Read more about the [workspace](http://golang.org/doc/code.html).